hylin0/hylin0/README.md

 ## About Me 👀
 A Graduate at the University of Staffordshire University for BSci (with Hons) in Games Design and Programming.
 Born and raised in Leeds, Games and Programming were a key hobby and interest in my life.
 My hopes and aspirations are to contribute and make games and projects that people can enjoy!

-- 🔭 Working on a Tranzfuser Project so stay tuned!
+- 🔭 Working on a Souls-like and Horror game so stay tuned!
 - 🌱 Currently learning about JavaScript on W3School
 - 👯 Currently busy with Tranzfuser but open to do Game Jams
 - 📫 How to reach me: [Email](mailto:haoyu.lin03@gmail.com) | [LinkedIn](https://www.linkedin.com/in/hao-lin-5706a7222/)